Secondary HR+ Breast cancer – What’ve hormones got to do with it?

 Advanced Genomic Profiling

 In breast cancer, treatment options are decided depending on the presence of oestrogen receptors or HER2 on breast cancer cells.
 This does not highlight the changes from tumour evolution, causing cases such as the hormone therapy resistance described earlier.
 To allow for more targeted therapies, advanced genomic profiling provides a more in-depth understanding of your breast cancer type.
 Through rigorously searching your DNA, changes in genes are identified that could make you eligible for different treatments or clinical trials.
 Certain changes in genes can make you eligible for a specific treatment.
-An example of this is in the gene PIK3CA, which makes you eligible for alpelisib (see below).
+An example of this is in the gene PIK3CA, which makes you eligible for alpelisib (see above).
 Other findings are not as direct as these, and it is the accruing of various factors that will help decide the best treatment option for you.
 If you are not responding to your current treatment, we suggest researching the potential of genomic profiling.
 Although unavailable on the NHS at present, there are multiple companies that provide the service which can be refundable through healthcare insurance.
 It is vital to note that you should discuss this with your oncologist.
 Together you can decide whether it could improve your treatment.

 Companies providing advanced genomic profiling: